imzqqq/chat/website/spec/content/proposals.md

     is backwards compatible with older implementations.
 In the rare occasion where backwards compatibility is not possible without a new spec release, implementations should continue to use unstable prefixes.
-1. A spec PR is written to incorporate the changes into Chat.
+1. A spec PR is written to incorporate the changes into Matrix.
 1. A spec release happens.
 1. A transition period of about 2 months starts immediately after the spec release, before implementations start to encourage other